estruyf/blog-content/content/posts/2021-01-20-devhack-using-cloudflare-cdn-for-your-azure-storage-caching.md

 Go to Cloudflare, and register your domain.
 If you already have a registered domain, go to the **DNS** tab, and configure a CNAME record as follows:

-{{< caption "/2021/01/cloudflare1.png" "CDN - CNAME record in Cloudflare"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAABCAYAAADn9T9+AAAAAklEQVR4AewaftIAAAAqSURBVBXBMQ4AIAwDsYMQ9f8/7VIEUxH2yMy2TUTQ3VRt1hKfJDyhzuUBNGsM0/lMlykAAAAASUVORK5CYII=" "830" >}}
+{{< caption-new "/uploads/2021/01/cloudflare1.png" "CDN - CNAME record in Cloudflare"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAABCAYAAADn9T9+AAAAAklEQVR4AewaftIAAAAqSURBVBXBMQ4AIAwDsYMQ9f8/7VIEUxH2yMy2TUTQ3VRt1hKfJDyhzuUBNGsM0/lMlykAAAAASUVORK5CYII=" "830" >}}

 - Type: `CNAME`
 - Name: `cdn` (or anything you want)